Skip to content

 Answer:

-• What is the grain of impressions? (one row per what?)
+• What is the grain of impressions, spend and campaigns? (one row per what?)

 • Can a campaign appear in spend multiple times?
 When?